Edward Burne-Jones: Honours

 In 1881 Burne-Jones received an honorary degree from Oxford, and was made an Honorary Fellow in 1882.
-In 1885 he became the President of the Birmingham Society of Artists.
-At about that time he began hyphenating his name, merely—as he wrote later—to avoid "annihilation" in the mass of Joneses.
-In November 1893, he was approached to see if he would accept a Baronetcy on the recommendation of the outgoing Prime Minister William Ewart Gladstone, the following February he legally changed his name to Burne-Jones He was formally created a baronet of Rottingdean, in the county of Sussex, and of the Grange, in the parish of Fulham, in the county of London in the baronetage of the United Kingdom on 3 May 1894, but remained unhappy about accepting the honour, which disgusted his socialist friend Morris and was scorned by his equally socialist wife Georgiana.
+In 1885 he became the president of the Birmingham Society of Artists.
+At about that time, he began hyphenating his name, merely—as he wrote later—to avoid "annihilation" in the mass of Joneses.
+In November 1893, he was approached to see if he would accept a Baronetcy on the recommendation of the outgoing Prime Minister William Ewart Gladstone, the following February he legally changed his name to Burne-Jones.
+He was formally created a baronet of Rottingdean, in the county of Sussex, and of the Grange, in the parish of Fulham, in the county of London, in the baronetage of the United Kingdom on 3 May 1894, but remained unhappy about accepting the honour, which disgusted his socialist friend Morris and was scorned by his equally socialist wife Georgiana.
 Only his son Philip, who mixed with the set of the Prince of Wales and would inherit the title, truly wanted it.
 Burne-Jones was made an elected member of the Royal Academy of Science, Letters and Fine Arts of Belgium in 1897.

 Following Burne-Jones' death, and at the intervention of the Prince of Wales, his memorial service was held at Westminster Abbey.
 It was the first time an artist had been so honoured.

 Influence

 Burne-Jones exerted a considerable influence on French painting.
 He was influential among French symbolist painters, from 1889.
-His work inspired poetry by Swinburne – Swinburne's 1866 Poems & Ballads is dedicated to Burne-Jones.
+His work inspired poetry by Algernon Charles Swinburne – Swinburne's 1866 Poems & Ballads is dedicated to Burne-Jones.

 Three of Burne-Jones's studio assistants, John Melhuish Strudwick, T. M. Rooke and Charles Fairfax Murray, went on to successful painting careers.
 Murray later became an important collector and respected art dealer.
 Between 1903 and 1907 he sold a great many works by Burne-Jones and the Pre-Raphaelites to the Birmingham Museum and Art Gallery, at far below their market worth.
 Birmingham Museum and Art Gallery now has the largest collection of works by Burne-Jones in the world, including the massive watercolour Star of Bethlehem, commissioned for the Gallery in 1897.
 The paintings are believed by some to have influenced the young J. R. R. Tolkien, then growing up in Birmingham.

 Burne-Jones was also a very strong influence on the Birmingham Group of artists, from the 1890s onwards.